 Choose the Save button.
 The data is saved and is visible in the employee’s Job Relationships subsection of the Employment Information section.
 Note, that also the Clock (History) icon becomes now visible.
 You can use it, for example, to make corrections on an existing Job Relationships record, if needed.

-The test should take around 30 minutes.

 Entering Data Change in Employee File

 Test Administration